hmchen47/DataScience/ML/MLNN-Hinton/01-IntroML.md

     + weight below the half horizontal lines quite small
     + pixels below the half horizontal line doesn't matter a lot
     + handwritten below the half horizontal line varies a lot
-    + only focus whether the handwritten has a horizontal line with a sharp turn at the top (class 7) or a loop (claa 9)
+    + only focus whether the handwritten has a horizontal line with a sharp turn at the top (class 7) or a loop (class 9)

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="https://www.bo-song.com/coursera-neural-networks-for-machine-learning/" ismap target="_blank">